marioir2001/hass_lmair_2026/README.md

 ---

+## 📊 Diagnostics

+The integration provides several diagnostic entities to simplify troubleshooting.

+Available diagnostics:

+- IP Address
+- Connection Status
+- Number of Zones
+- Number of Devices
+- Number of Scenes
+- Number of Markers

+Additionally, the currently processed XML configuration can be exported directly from Home Assistant for troubleshooting purposes.

+---

+### XML Export

+The current configuration downloaded from the Light Manager Air can be exported using the **Export XML** button.

+The exported XML is useful for:

+- Troubleshooting
+- Comparing configurations
+- Reporting issues
+- Verifying synchronization

+---

 ### Cover Timings

 You can now configure covers to display their current position and set positions based on opening and closing times.
 To do this, add the following configuration to your `configuration.yaml` file: